OPEN Ealing is an arts organisation based in Ealing.

 The building included:

-6 self contained artist studios, two dedicated gallery spaces, dance studio, general purpose space and dedicated adult and childrens education spaces.
+6 self contained artist studios, 8 shared studio spaces, two dedicated gallery spaces, dance studio, general purpose space and dedicated adult and childrens education spaces.

 OPEN takes over a high street shop space in West Ealing.
 It operated a series of theatre performances, art installations and workshops.